Go to main content Skip and go to the footer

 • Tackling Microaggressions & Discrimination: You will gain the skills to recognise and address microaggressions and overt discrimination in real-time.
 You’ll learn strategies to effectively call out or call in such behaviours, ensuring a respectful and inclusive environment for everyone.

-Keynote by speaker Joanne Lockwood
+Keynote by speaker Joanne Lockwood: Celebrating our differences

 Do we stop to consider what it is like to be us, and recognise how we can celebrate the difference in all of us?